-- 2. Draw up fixtures and send to District Coordinator by Friday 2nd April - 3.
+- 1. Liaise with schools within the division. - 2.
+Draw up fixtures and send to District Coordinator by Friday 1st April - 3.
 Send results to District Coordinator. - 4.
 Notify winning school of presentation procedure.

 WHAT HAPPENS IF MY SCHOOL WINS ITS DIVISION?